 Supporting Freemasons and their Families

 As well as supporting projects around the country, we also offer a counselling service to Freemasons and their eligible family members (aged 17 and over).

 Everyone feels low at some point in their lives and no matter what the cause; the Counselling Careline is here to support those who need to talk.

 The Counselling Careline is a completely free and confidential service, operated by experienced counsellors who will listen and offer professional guidance.

-For instant access to our Counselling Careline, call 020 7404 1550 and ask to speak with the grants team who will transfer you to the Careline.
+For instant access to our Counselling Careline, call 0800 035 60 90 to speak to a member of our team who will advise on how to access the Careline.
 There are no application forms to complete and no financial assessment is required.